dboehmer/Dancer2-Plugin-Swagger2/README.md

 # NAME

-Dancer2::Plugin::Swagger2 - A Dancer2 plugin for creating routes from a Swagger2 spec
+Dancer2::Plugin::OpenAPI - A Dancer2 plugin for creating routes from an OpenAPI spec

 # VERSION

-version 0.003\_001
+version 0.003\_900

 # SYNOPSIS